EPIC-guide/epic-guide.github.io/_tools/ic_people_website.md

 - Password: Gaspar Password
 - Index folder: public_html

-Details about setup and templates can be found in IC's [github repository](https://github.com/EPFL-IC/ic-people-website).
+Details about setup, templates, and usage policies can be found in the official [IC-People GitHub repository](https://github.com/EPFL-IC/ic-people-website).